BuongiornoTexas/rsrtools/README.rst

 The purpose of this package is to provide an improved song list creator for Rocksmith.
 This package allows creation of song lists based on a variety of criteria, and allows the criteria to be built up hierarchically.
 Here is an incomplete list of the type of song lists you can create with this package.
-If you want a particular type of song list and can't see how to build it from the help, ask me and I'll see if I can either come up with a solution or add the needed functionality.

 - All arrangements with E Standard tunings (not very exciting).

 - All songs with E Standard tunings at 440 pitch (still not exciting).

 - All D standard 440 songs with a played count between 12 and 18 (getting somewhere now).

 - All Eb standard 440 songs with a mastery between 40 and 65%.

 - All E standard songs that I have played at least once on score attack, but haven't got a platinum badge (yet).

 - All easy E Standard songs that I haven't yet got a platinum badge for (OK.
 So it's a long list for me, but something to work on).